Abhiwarkar/quizapp/README.md

 Deployment: Vercel

 📱 Deployment Link
-The application is deployed and can be accessed at: Quiz Platform
+The application is deployed and can be accessed at: https://quizapp-liart-phi.vercel.app/

 Made with ❤️ by Abhishek Hiwarkar